Root Canal Treatment

 Help!
 My tooth is killing me.
 Why am I experiencing such pain?
 What can I do to fix it?

 Maybe you’ve been told you need a root canal but have no idea what that means.
 Not to worry.
 Root canals are simple, routine procedures that we perform in our offices.
-At Texas Dental, we know that dealing with oral issues and tooth discomfort can be stressful, so we’ve designed this guide—a list of the most frequently asked questions when it comes to non-surgical root canals—to help you navigate next steps.
+We know that dealing with oral issues and tooth discomfort can be stressful.

 Why do I need root canal treatment?